Polymer shield boosts algae hydrogen output

 Why this matters

-Advances in biological hydrogen production could eventually influence long-term energy costs and alternative fuel availability.
+Advances in biological hydrogen production could eventually influence long-term energy costs if scaled commercially.
+The research remains at an early stage with no immediate price impact.

 Perspectives on this story